jberthe/generator-app-fiori/README.md

 This template is for Fiori programmers which develop on *On-Premise ABAP system*.

 We have added a cool feature during the generation.
 The OData service is now provided by the server.
-Thus, a list a available OData service is show and selectable.
+Thus, a list of available OData services is shown and selectable.

 ![](./doc/odataservice_lis.jpg)